oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 ### Glitter()

 This one was the simplest to make in my experience.
-Essentially just uses the palette sizing seen in the past, and slowly gradients through it to create a background for the sparkles.
+Essentially just uses the palette sizing seen above, and slowly gradients through it to create a background for the sparkles.
 Since the sparkles should stand out, each color is divided by a constant to dim it.
 Sparkles are created every bump and are given a random position and relative sound level brightness.
 Since the gradient progresses over each pixel, the sparkle is immediately overwritten to create a glimmer effect.

 ---